chessmaster42/curatorPresets/README.md

 -	Spawn Garrison - Spawns a garrison of units at the given location based on some config params (use with caution!)
 -	Unit Action - Runs an action on the unit
 -	Unit Animation - Plays an animation on the unit
--	Unit Chat - Sends a chat message through the unit
+-	Unit Chat - Sends a text chat message through the unit
 -	Unit Recruitable - Adds an action to the unit that allows players to recruit into their own group
 -	Unit Speed - Sets the unit speed to limited, normal, or full based on the selection
--	Unit Surrender - Calls the unit to surrender
+-	Unit Surrender - Calls the unit to surrender, players can use "Secure Hostage" to capture the unit
 -	Vehicle Disembark - Calls the passengers, crew, or all units in the vehicle to disembark
 -	Virtual Ammobox System - Loads the Virtual Ammobox System onto the unit/object